How do I use SAS for Unix on Quarry and Mason at IU?

 ~/.modules file.
 For more, see In Modules, how do I save my environment with a .modules file?

-For more about using the Modules package, see On IU's Mason and Quarry clusters, how do I use Modules to manage my software environment?
+For more about using the Modules package, see On Big Red II, Mason, Quarry, and Rockhopper at IU, how do I use Modules to manage my software environment?

 Note: Following a system-wide upgrade in December 2012, Quarry now runs Red Hat Enterprise Linux version 6 (RHEL 6) and uses the Modules package (instead of SoftEnv) for manipulating user environments.
 For more, see Information about the 2012 upgrade to Quarry at IU.
 If you encounter any problems or have questions, email the High Performance Systems group.